The Golden Rule Way

 - We lay our puppies on their backs daily.
 This is a very vulnerable position for them and it is important for them to develop trust with their caregivers.

 - We socialize our puppies around water so they are comfortable with taking baths.
-This typically isn’t an issue for the golden retrievers, but we bring them into the bathroom while we shower.
+This typically isn’t an issue for golden retriever breeds, but we take turns bring them into the bathroom while we shower.
 This helps them get used to the sound.
 Then, when they are 4.5 weeks they have their first real bath.

 PLEASE be careful with a collar on your dog when you take him/her home, as I know of too many people who have lost a dog due to suffocation with a collar.
 The type of collars we use are breakaway and the puppies are supervised.